 Finally, start thinking about your content and then create it!

 Content is king in the marketing world, and that goes for social media content, too.
-Thankfully, many social media platforms give you the opportunity to automate your content by scheduling posts and ads in advance, and tracking the engagement on content posts so you can see which areas of your strategy are working.
+Thankfully, many social media platforms give you the opportunity to automate your content by scheduling posts and ads in advance, and tracking the engagement on content posts so you can see gain insight into which areas of your strategy are working.
 Automated marketing has many benefits in the social media world, including:

 Your strategy shouldn’t stop at just posting content.
 It’s what happens after that can make an even bigger difference in your social media success.
 To find out more about that, let’s discuss what you shouldn’t do when implementing your social media strategy.

 For all of its incredible benefits, there are some general mistakes to avoid when you start to put your social media strategy into action.
 One of the biggest ones is posting irrelevant content.

 We’ve touched on how important it is to post great content frequently, but that means creating posts that are relevant, engaging, and important to your industry or your business.
 Posts that don’t line up with your business will often be viewed as “spam,” and can actually turn fans and followers away.